The Woodlands, Texas: Public schools

 In 2023 TISD had plans to move middle school grades of the Creekside Village area to Tomball, but parents protested.
 The district shifted and decided instead to move the fifth grade to an addition at Creekside Park Junior High School.
 The directors of The Woodlands Township had asked that TISD not move the middle school students to Tomball.

+Sam Houston State University operates a charter elementary school in the CDP.

 Private schools

 By 2015, many private preparatory schools began campus expansions as The Woodlands had an increase in population and corporate office relocations.